Elvish languages of Middle-earth: With The Lord of the Rings

-The acute accent (á, é, í, ó, ú) or circumflex accent (â, ê, î, ô, û, ŷ) marks long vowels in the Elvish languages.
-When writing Common Eldarin forms, Tolkien often used the macron to indicate long vowels.
-The diaeresis (ä, ë, ö) is normally used to show that a short vowel is to be separately pronounced, that it is not silent or part of a diphthong.
-For example, the last four letters of Ainulindalë represent two syllables, and the first three letters of Eärendil represent two syllables.

-Internal development of the Elvish word for "Elves"

-Below is a family tree of the Elvish languages, showing how the Primitive Quendian word kwendī "people" (later meaning "Elves") was altered in the descendant languages.

-The languages can thus be mapped to the migrations of the sundered elves.

 Fictional philology

-A tradition of philological study of Elvish languages exists within the fiction.
-Elven philologists are referred to by the Quenya term Lambengolmor.
-In Quenya, lambe means "spoken language" or "verbal communication."
+A tradition of philological study of Elvish languages exists within the fiction of Tolkien's frame stories:

+Elven philologists are called the Lambengolmor; in Quenya, lambe means "spoken language" or "verbal communication."
 Known members of the Lambengolmor were Rúmil, who invented the first Elvish script (the Sarati), Fëanor who later enhanced and further developed this script into his Tengwar, which later was spread to Middle-earth by the Exiled Noldor and remained in use ever after, and Pengolodh, who is credited with many works, including the Osanwe-kenta and the Lhammas or "The 'Account of Tongues' which Pengolodh of Gondolin wrote in later days in Tol-eressëa".

-Independently of the Lambengolmor, Daeron of Doriath invented the Cirth or Elvish-runes.
-These were mostly used for inscriptions, and later were replaced by the Tengwar, except among the Dwarves.

-Pronunciation of Quenya and Sindarin

-Sindarin and Quenya have similar pronunciations.
-The following table gives pronunciation for each letter or cluster in international phonetic script and examples: